Northern Water Snake

 Habitat:

-Occupies permanent bodies of water such as rivers, streams, sloughs, lakes, ponds, bogs, marshes, swamps, and impoundments.
-Open, sunny areas with available cover and basking sites are preferred habitat.
+Inhabits permanent bodies of water such as rivers, streams, sloughs, lakes, ponds, bogs, marshes, swamps, and impoundments.
+Prefer open, sunny areas with ample cover and basking sites

 Adult Coloration:

-Tan, brown, or gray background color with a varied pattern of black, dark brown, or reddish brown crossbands and blotches on back and sides.
-Crossbands are generally complete on the front third of body, while toward the tail there are often alternating dark saddles and side blotches.
-Dark pigment may obscure the pattern in older Northern Water Snakes, which may appear solid brown or black.
-Belly is white, yellowish, or orangish, with a pattern of reddish brown half-moon marks, sometimes with grayish or brownish speckling between.
+Tan, brown, or grey body color with a varied pattern of black, dark brown, or reddish-brown crossbands and blotches on the sides and back.
+Complete crossbands are generally on the front third of the body before breaking up into dark saddles and side blotches toward the tail.
+Dark pigment may obscure the pattern in older individuals which may appear as solid brown or black.
+The belly is white, yellowish, or orangish with a pattern of reddish-brown half-moon marks with greyish or brownish speckling between.

 Adult Characteristics:

 Moderately large snake with keeled scales (each scale has a small central ridge) and a divided anal plate.
-Males are smaller than females on average and have longer tail
+Males are smaller than females and have longer tails.

 Juvenile Characteristics:

-Newborns may be 7.5 – 10.6” in length and are more distinctly patterned than adults with black or reddish brown bands and blotches on a gray or tan background.
+Newborns may be 7.5 – 10.6” in length and are more distinctly patterned than adults with black or reddish-brown bands and blotches on a greyish or tan body.

 Scale Count: